Fortran-FOSS-Programmers/ford/docs/user_guide/documentation_meta_data.rst

 The meta-data will be displayed for procedures, derived types, files, programs, modules, type-bound procedures, and interfaces.
 It may be displayed in more cases in future.

+Metadata keys are letters, numbers, underscores, and dashes followed by a colon.
+Please also note that anything that *looks* like metadata will be parsed as such and so won't appear in the rendered documentation.

-Recognized types of meta-data are:
+Recognized types of metadata are:

 .. _metadata-author: